Dr Suzanne McDonald

 - Combine n-of-1 designs with advances in technology and novel just-in-time adaptive intervention designs

-- Incorporate participant-centred outcomes
+- Incorporate participant-centred outcomes into research

 - Co-create knowledge in collaboration with n-of-1 stakeholders